Prime-Holding/rx_bloc/packages/rx_bloc_cli/example/README.md

 To run patrol integration tests install [patrol_cli](https://pub.dev/packages/patrol_cli) package.
 This package enables applications to use native automation features

+#### Running the Tests

+To run a test type a command `patrol test --flavor flavor_name`, or use one of the preconfigured shell scripts provided within Android Studio
 ## Next Steps

 * Define the branching strategy that the project is going to be using.